AntonioTorres23/OpenGL_Notes/Shadow Mapping.md

 `glm::mat4 lightSpaceMatrix = lightProjection * lightView;`

 This `lightSpaceMatrix` is the transformation matrix that we earlier denoted as $T$.
-With this `lightSpaceMatrix`, we can render the scene as usual as long as we give each shader the light-space equivelent
+With this `lightSpaceMatrix`, we can render the scene as usual as long as we give each shader the light-space equivalents of the projection and view matri